|DATE:||September 20, 2017|

 This memo provides clarification of the procedures for state agencies requesting additional fiscal year (FY) 2018 Child and Adult Care Food Program (CACFP) Audit funding.

-On September 20, 2017, the Food and Nutrition Service (FNS) Regional offices were provided with state agency-by-state agency funding levels at the established 1.5 percent and the maximum of 2 percent for each eligible state agency in their respective Region.
+On Sept.
+20, 2017, the Food and Nutrition Service (FNS) regional offices were provided with state agency-by-state agency funding levels at the established 1.5 percent and the maximum of 2 percent for each eligible state agency in their respective region.

 Further, notice was provided at that time that state agencies have the opportunity to request up to the maximum of 2 percent at the beginning of FY 2018 and again at the end of the 2nd quarter of FY 2018.
 State agencies may not exceed a cumulative amount of 2 percent of the funds available for their use in any fiscal year.

-- By Friday, October 13, 2017, state agencies that recognize an existing need for additional funds to meet the Program requirements under 7 CFR 226.8 and 7 CFR 226.6, should send their funding level request to their respective FNS Regional offices.
+- By Friday, Oct.
+13, 2017, state agencies that recognize an existing need for additional funds to meet the program requirements under 7 CFR 226.8 and 7 CFR 226.6, should send their funding level request to their respective FNS regional offices.

 - No additional information is needed from the state agency requesting additional funds.
 This was changed from the procedures outlined in memo CACFP 10-2016 to alleviate unnecessary burden.

-- By Friday, October 20, 2017, FNS Regional offices should send all state agency funding requests to the FNS National at firstname.lastname@example.org.
-Please be sure the Subject line contains “FY 2018 CACFP Audit Funds Request – [add Region and state(s) name].”
+- By Friday, Oct.
+20, 2017, FNS regional offices should send all state agency funding requests to the FNS national office at email@example.com.
+Please be sure the subject line contains “FY 2018 CACFP Audit Funds Request – [add region and state(s) name].”